Caroline Kennard: Life

 Caroline Augusta Smith was born on 15 January 1827 in Portsmouth, New Hampshire.
 She was the daughter of James Wiggin Smith and Eliza Folsom, who lived first in Exeter, New Hampshire and later in New York City.
-She married Martin Parry Kennard (1818-1903), a businessman in Boston, Massachusetts, in July 1846.
+She married Martin P. Kennard (1818-1903), a businessman in Boston, Massachusetts, in July 1846.
 Martin Kennard was an anti-slavery activist, who moved to Brookline, Massachusetts in 1854.
 He helped the black sculptor Edmonia Lewis apply for a passport in 1865.
+Martin Kennard also maintained a successful business as a jeweller at Bigelow Brothers & Kennard in Boston.
+In addition, he served at an Assistant Treasurer of the Sub-Treasury of the United States in Botston, appointed by Presidents Hayes and Grant (1879-1887) and later by President Harrison (1891-1895).

-In 1882 Caroline Kennard entered into correspondence with Darwin, arguing against women being judged intellectually inferior to men.
+In 1882, Caroline Kennard entered into correspondence with Darwin, arguing against women being judged intellectually inferior to men.

 Kennard was listed in the 1885 Scientist's International Directory as interested in the botany of ferns and mosses.
-She published a biography of Dorothea Dix in the late 1880s.
+She published a biography of Dorothea Dix in the late 1880s which consisted of a collection of letters from Dix's contemporaries.
+The biography included letters from Jane Alexander, A.L.
+Barnett, James Freeman Clarke, John Murray Forbes, Robert Bennet Forbes, Horoatio Appleton Lamb, Mary S. Langley, William Henry Lyon, Andrew Preston Peabody, Samuel Edmund Sewall, and Edward Sterns.

+In 1892, Kennard donated fruit from her own Ricus elastica plant (rubber tree) to the Boston Society of Natural History.

-On Kennard's death a science scholarship at Radcliffe College was established in her memory by her sister, Mrs Martha T. Fiske Collord.
+On Kennard's death, a science scholarship at Radcliffe College was established in her memory by her sister, Mrs Martha T. Fiske Collord.

 Kennard's son Frederic Hedge Kennard (1865-1937) was an ornithologist.